This 2018 Hungary/UK study used Bayesian analysis to better understand gene-environment interactions that produce depression:

 Etiologically relevant distal and proximal stressors are relatively common, and while frequency of severe life events is estimated to be one in every 3–4 years, depression is triggered in only about one fifth of those with acute stress exposure.”

 The methods of this study bypassed problems with GWAS and provided evidence for the lasting effects of “Etiologically relevant distal..stressors.”
-This was another way of saying that traumatic experiences beginning from the earliest parts of our lives still affect our biology and behavior.
+This was another way of saying that traumatic experiences beginning from the earliest parts of our lives can affect our lifelong biology and behavior.

 As mentioned in Changing an individual’s future behavior even before they’re born, GWAS: